lubaskinc0de/lubaskinc0de/README.md

-### someone say "clean architecture" ???
+#### why it's not written on rust?

 14 y.o

-- 🔭 I’m currently working on https://github.com/lubaskinc0de/Social-Net
+- 🔭 I’m currently working on my minecraft server, doing some Java and Python stuff, freelance

 - 🌱 I’m currently learning Java!

 ## You can find me in: